Open Accessibility Menu

 Steps for Setting up These Services at CHH—Central

-• Contact your child’s specialist physician, who may be at a hospital outside the Wenatchee Valley.
-Ask your child’s physician to reach out to both Brenda Baumeister, MD, and Katie Secrist, RN.
+• Contact your child’s specialist physician, who may be at a hospital outside of the Wenatchee Valley.
+Ask your child’s physician to reach out to both Brenda Baumeister, MD, and Tami Clark, RNC.

-• If you are a provider looking for these services for your pediatric patient who lives in the Wenatchee Valley area or North Central Washington, please contact Dr. Baumeister and Katie Secrist at the email addresses above.
+• If you are a provider looking for these services for your pediatric patient who lives in the Wenatchee Valley area or North Central Washington, please contact Dr. Baumeister and Tami Clark at the email addresses above.

 • Once we have discussed the specifics of your child’s needs, we will need time (often one or two weeks) to get local care established for your child.
 This process involves working with your insurance carrier, pharmacy, pediatric unit team and others at CHH.

-• Once the process is established, Katie, RN will reach out to schedule your child for their first visit to our pediatric unit at CHH—Central.
+• Once the process is established, Tami Clark will reach out to schedule your child for their first visit to our pediatric unit at CHH—Central.

 What Should We Bring for the Visit?